zsparal/api-documentation/source/migrating-v1-to-v2.rst

   amount for various resources.
 * Improved support for accessing large sets of objects, now uses :ref:`cursor-based pagination <guides/pagination>` instead of pagination based on counts and offsets.
+* Improved error messages.
+Error message will contain more details to help you quickly resolve any implementation problems.

 Changes in v2
 -------------